PayBy/botim-money-docs/demos/smart code.md

 # Smart Code

 Generate a **QR code** by setting a payment amount.
-You can download the code from the **PayBy portal**, print it, and place it in your store where customers can easily see and scan it.
+You can download the code from the **Botim Money Business portal**, print it, and place it in your store where customers can easily see and scan it.

-Customers can scan the QR code using **any scanner app** or the **PayBy app** to complete their payment quickly and securely.
+Customers can scan the QR code using **any scanner app** or the **Botim app** to complete their payment quickly and securely.

 ---